Development Officer, Foundations Relations

-The Foundation Relations Development Officer is one of a five-person foundation relations team, which raises approximately one-quarter of Earthjustice’s contributed revenue.
-The Foundation Relations Development Officer raises grant support for their designated program areas and for regional offices as assigned, managing a portfolio of foundation donors and prospects.
+The Foundation Relations Development Officer is an integral part of an eleven-person foundation relations team, which raises approximately one-quarter of Earthjustice’s contributed revenue.
+The Foundation Relations Development Officer, who will primarily work on our Climate and Energy portfolio, raises grant support for their designated program areas, managing a portfolio of foundation donors and prospects.
 The person in this position works closely with the president, vice presidents of litigation, program managers, attorneys, communications staff, board members, and the entire development team to develop and implement effective strategies for meeting revenue goals.

 - Achieve foundation revenue goals as specified in the annual work plan.